SRCH2/srch2-ngn/db_connectors/oracle/readme.txt

    Threading               = 1
    UsageCount              = 1

-   f). check file /u01/app/oracle/product/11.2.0/dbhome_1/lib/libsqora.so.11.1 dependency ldd /u01/app/oracle/product/11.2.0/dbhome_1/lib/libsqora.so.11.1
+ f) Run the following command to check the dependency of the file /u01/app/oracle/product/11.2.0/dbhome_1/lib/libsqora.so.11.1

+   shell> ldd /u01/app/oracle/product/11.2.0/dbhome_1/lib/libsqora.so.11.1

-   if "libodbcinst.so.1" is not found, create a soft link for it shell> find / -name "libodbcinst.so"
+   If "libodbcinst.so.1" is not found, then create a soft link for it by using these commands:

+   shell> find / -name "libodbcinst.so"
-   Go to library path
+   Go to the library path
    shell> ln -s libodbcinst.so libodbcinst.so.1

 2. Install third-party libraries:

-   Install python-devel
-   ubuntu> sudo apt-get install python-dev centos> sudo yum install python-devel

-   shell> cd srch2-ngn/thirdparty/
+   shell> sudo yum install python-devel shell> cd srch2-ngn/thirdparty/ shell> ./thirdparty-build.sh
-   shell> ./thirdparty-build.sh